muriloapparecido/portfolio-website/README.md

 # Murilo Apparecido's Portfolio Website

 Welcome to my personal portfolio website!
 This project showcases my journey as a Computer Science student at the University of Michigan and highlights my passion for technology, problem-solving, and innovation.

+## Getting Started

+To view the website, click here https://muriloapparecido.github.io/portfolio-website/

 ## About the Website